Vyral/chris-remmes/_posts/2018-10-30-welcome-to-my-video-blog.md

 They will be valuable and useful in helping you stay on top of what’s happening in the community.

-You can also search all homes for sale on the MLS on my website- chrisremmes.com.&nbsp;
+You can also search all homes for sale on the MLS on my website at chrisremmes.com.&nbsp;

 Check back as content will be coming soon!
 I’m excited to keep you updated on what’s going on with Boston, and more specifically, Boston real estate.